Vitamin D

 What is the Normal range of Vitamin D Levels?

-While different health agencies set different values, I recommend the values promoted by the Vitamin D Council.
-The image above shows that 40-80 ng/ml can be considered the normal vitamin D range
+While different health agencies are setting different values, I recommend the values being promoted by the Vitamin D council.
+As seen in the image above, 40-80 ng/ml is good.

 REMEMBER: how much vitamin D you need to supplement to reach this level will vary for each person.